Prepare Tomato Sauce:

 -Beat 1-2 eggs (1 egg per eggplant)

 -Prepare batter mixture: breadcrumbs mixed with parmesan and dried basil is ideal.
-I had none so I used flour-Lay eggplants in egg, then breadcrumbs (on both sides) and set on an oven pan
+I had none so I used flour

 -Meanwhile, slice cheese.
 I used a mixture of fresh mozzarella, provolone, and cheddar.
 I also had some grated parmesan